Lagaan: Casting

-Gowariker first thought of having Shah Rukh Khan, Bobby Deol, Hrithik Roshan and Abhishek Bachchan for the role of Bhuvan.
+Gowariker first thought of Shah Rukh Khan, Bobby Deol, Hrithik Roshan and Abhishek Bachchan for the role of Bhuvan.
 After Bachchan chose to enter cinema with J. P. Dutta's Refugee (2000), Khan was approached with the idea.

-Several actresses had offered to act in the film, but Khan needed someone who matched the description of the character given in the script.
+Several actresses had express interest to act in the female lead role in the film, but Khan needed someone who matched the description of the character given in the script.
 After considering Rani Mukerji who did not have dates to accommodate the film, Sonali Bendre, Nandita Das, Shamita Shetty and Ameesha Patel were approached for the role, Gowariker selected Singh for the female lead because he was convinced that she was a good actress and dancer and resembled actress Vyjayanthimala.
 Singh, a newcomer, devoted all her time to the film.
 Since the script also demanded a British cast, Gowariker and Khan hired Danielle Roffe as one of the casting directors.
 After Danielle and Gowariker screen-tested many, Shelley and Blackthorne were chosen for the prime roles.
 Overall, the film cast 15 foreign actors.